AndersenLab/alignment-nf/README.md

 source activate /projects/b1059/software/conda_envs/nf20_env
 ```

+* Singularity.
+On QUEST, you can get this with `module load singularity` before running

-* Currently only runs on Quest with conda environments installed at `/projects/b1059/software/conda_envs/`
+*Note: previous versions of pipeline used conda environments on QUEST installed at `/projects/b1059/software/conda_envs/` but this will no longer be maintained*

 # Usage